 7. Enroll for the Right Course/Coding Bootcamp

-Well, this point is widely understated but extremely important nonetheless.
+Well, this point is widely understated but extremely important when it comes to Amazon on-site interview preparation.
 Get help if you need it!
 A self-paced prep approach doesn’t work for everybody, and it’s hard to benefit from a strategy that doesn’t have measured goals and objectives.

 Not to forget, the right bootcamp will also help you optimize your personal brand online, enabling your profile to stand out amid the fierce competition.